libavg/libavg/sphinxdoc/events.rst

         :param DivNode eventReceiverNode:

-            The node the events of this input device will be delivered to.
-This is useful if the events should occur on positions outside of the screen.
-The standard behaviour would be to discard every event with coordinates exceeding the screen dimensions.
+            The root node that the input device will deliver events to.
+By default, this is the libavg root node.
+Useful for constricting events to a part of the total canvas or for sending events directly to an offscreen canvas.
+Event bubbling starts at this node and proceeds down the tree from there.

         .. py:attribute:: eventreceivernode: